yotiosoft/dptran/README.md

 #### Set API Key by environment variable

 Alternatively, you can set the API key in the environment variable ``DPTRAN_DEEPL_API_KEY`` (for free plan) or ``DPTRAN_DEEPL_API_KEY_PRO`` (for pro plan).
+If you set the API key in the environment variable, ``dptran`` will automatically use it.
 **On Linux or macOS:**
 ```bash
 $ export DPTRAN_DEEPL_API_KEY=[API key]